pusateri/vsd/README.md

 It includes several management commands:

-1. Use 'load_dl2' to import an XML file from Delicious Library 2 containing all of the videos.
+1. Use 'load_dl2' to import an XML file from [Delicious Library 2](http://www.delicious-monster.com/get/) containing all of the videos.
+I haven't tried it with Delicious Library 3 export files yet.
-2. Use 'build_tags' to create searchable tags based on
+2. Use 'build_tags' to create searchable tags based on keywords.
 3. Use 'fetch_covers' to look for cover art at Amazon.

 Cover art (front, back, thumbnails) is displayed if available.

-Tags are searchable.
+Every screening by every user (video, start time, stop time, etc.) is saved every time a movie is played.